What is GSTIN? Meaning, Structure, and Importance

 Yes, registered businesses must display their GSTIN at the principal place of business and mention it on all tax invoices.

-What is the penalty for not obtaining GSTIN?
+What is the penalty for not obtaining a GSTIN?